instructure/instructure-ui/packages/ui-date-time-input/src/DateTimeInput/README.md

 />
 ```

-A DateTimeInput in a different locale:
+A DateTimeInput in a different locale and timezone where these are set from the React `context`:

 ```js
 ---